MuchAdoNet/muchadonet.github.io/docs/data-mapping.md

 string firstWidgetName = dynamicWidgets[0].name;
 ```

+If all of the field values are null, a null object is returned.

 :::tip
 To avoid confusion, use `object` when mapping a single field and `dynamic` when mapping multiple fields.
 :::